 Modifiable Causes

-- Insufficient Calcium and Vitamin D Intake: Calcium is essential for bone health, and vitamin D helps the body absorb calcium.
-Low levels of these nutrients can lead to decreased bone density.
+- Insufficient Calcium or Vitamin D Intake: Calcium and vitamin D are essential for bone health, and insufficient levels can contribute to bone weakening.

 - Sedentary Lifestyle: Insufficient physical activity, especially weight-bearing exercises, can weaken bones.